AviatrixSystems/Docs/HowTos/aws_network_limits.rst

 In addition to limits, there are limitations in functionality.

-Below is a list of commonly seen network limits and limitations interested by network engineers.
+Below is a list of commonly asked limits and limitations by network engineers.

 ========================================  =============== =====================